richardndungu94/Devsecops/Week2-Auth-RBAC/Report.md

 # Appendix — Images from the vulnerable API.

 # Admin endpoint

 ![Alt text](/Images/adminroute.png)

 # Hard coded Secrete

 The source code has the jwt secrete hardcoded and attackers can easily get it and use it to manipulate the jwt token

 ![Alt text](/Images/jwthardcodedsecrete.png)

 # Jwt secrete manipulation

-The secrete can be used to manipulate the JWT token to escalate the provillages of a normal user
+The secrete can be used to manipulate the JWT token to escalate the provillages of a normal user.

 ![Alt text](/Images/jwtsecrete.png)

 # IDOR

-As seen user A can access User B indormation this is a common  OWASP vulnerability.
+As seen user A can access User B information this is a common  OWASP vulnerability.

 ![Alt text](/Images/IDOR.png)